josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Exit criteria:

--   You have an experiment with munged data from the FlightWeatherWithAirportCodes dataset.
+-   You have an experiment with munged data from the FlightWeatherWithAirportCodes dataset

 ### Task 6: Join the flight and weather datasets